Mohit-Mundria/Chatbot_College_Tips/README.md

 This chatbot uses a local LLaMA 3.2 model via **Ollama**, and interacts through a **Streamlit** frontend.
 It explains tech concepts in **simple, human-friendly language** — perfect for your parents or grandparents.

+## 🙌 Author
+Made with ❤️ by Mohit Mundria
+## Note:
+This is a project given by College_Tips in my virtual Internship Helping parents and grandparents stay connected in the digital world.

 ---

 ## 🔧 Installation